ConesaLab/TensorPLS/README.md

 ---

-### Biological interpretation

 This analysis provides not only a list of important features, but also a **temporal fingerprint**:

 - Are the discriminative patterns concentrated in **early time points**?
 - Do we see divergence only **later in the time course**?
 - Are different **omics layers** driven by different times?

- This allows us to interpret the model in a **biologically meaningful way** — linking features to the **specific time windows** where they are most relevant.